 Doctor’s handover: Times will vary, but are usually the same as the above, apart from an additional handover at 4.30 - 5pm

 Once a baby no longer needs the specialist services provided on our unit, it is best for both babies and their families to be in a hospital closer to home.
 This allows care to begin or continue with local teams.

 In order to allow us to accept babies needing intensive care, we are only able to provide special care and transitional care for babies whose homes are local to this hospital.
 If we are not your baby’s closest unit, we will aim to transfer your baby to your local hospital once it is deemed clinically appropriate.

-Local hospitals work closely together in a Neonatal Network providing specialist care for poorly newborn babies.
+As part of the North Central London network, we work closely with other local hospitals to provide specialist care for poorly newborn babies.
 Please visit the website for a full list of the hospitals and further information:

 Newborn Individualised Developmental Care and Assessment Programme (NIDCAP) is an approach which informs how we care for vulnerable babies by reading each infant’s individual behavioural cues of strength and sensitivity so that we learn and understand what the baby is communicating.
 There is evidence to show that by listening to the babies and using what they ‘say’ to shape how we interact or tend to them, we are protecting and enhancing brain development, positively influencing the infant’s potential for the person they will grow up to be.
 Working collaboratively with the baby, together with acknowledging that parents are the most important caregivers, is the core of NIDCAP.

 Find out more about NIDCAP.